thysultan/Ally/README.md

 ## Expressions

-Expressions are special invocable values that allow us to re-eval privilaged code from an unprivlaged context, i.e a function re evaluating an expression that was passed to it.
+Expressions are special invocable values that allow us to re-eval privileged code from an unprivileged context, i.e a function re evaluating an expression that was passed to it.
 This can be used to implement `while` like operators.

 This document is a work in progress design draft.